screwdriver-cd/guide/docs/cluster-management/running-locally.md

 ## SD-in-a-Box
 This handy feature will bring up an entire Screwdriver instance (UI, API, and log store) locally for you to play with.

-1. Follow instructions in the [SD-in-a-box docs](https://github.com/screwdriver-cd/in-a-box#screwdriver-in-a-box).
+Follow instructions in the [SD-in-a-box docs](https://github.com/screwdriver-cd/in-a-box#screwdriver-in-a-box).

-2. You will be prompted to enter your Client ID and Client Secret.
-Afterwards, type `y` to launch Screwdriver!

 ![SD-in-a-box](./assets/sd-in-a-box.png)